Flavio Gioja

 Although the surname "Gioia" is true, the name "Flavio" has been demonstrated to be a translation error.
 His real name was probably Giovanni; and his birthplace has been found to be Positano, in the Amalfi Coast.

+It is also likely that Flavio Gioja did not exist at all.
+In the middle of the XVth century historian Flavio Biondo wrote that compass had been invented in Amalfi.
+In 1511, Giovan Battista Pio wrote: "In Amalfi, Campania, the use of the magnet was invented, according to Flavio".
+But later due to a misplaced comma this was narrated as "the use of the magnet was invented by Flavio, it is said".

 The lunar crater Gioja is named after him.